NilPointer-Software/bdfd-wiki/src/bdscript/getChannelVar.md

 ```

 ### Parameters
-- `variableName` - The name of the variable to get.
+- `Name`: The name of the variable to get.
 - `channelID` - The channel to get the value for.
 If no channelID is inputted, then the current channel is used.